PriviChat/comlink-serializer/README.md

 }
 ```

-Your class must also implement the Serializable\<T\> interface which takes a generic parmeter that is the interface or serialized representation of your class.
+Your class must also implement the Serializable\<T\> interface which takes a generic parameter that is the interface or serialized representation of your class.
 That interface must extend Serialized.

 ```ts
 import { Serialized } from 'comlink-serializer';